1Computer1/discord.js-frameworks-comparison/README.md

 | Custom module types | ✓ | ✘ | ? | ✓ | ? | ? |
 | Plugins support | ✘ | ✘ | ? | ✓ | ? | ? |

-†1: Klasa can accept instances assuming they are instances of their base class.
+†1: Klasa can accept instances assuming they are instances of their base class (This includes custom extended class instances).
 However, this is **not** a recommended way of using Klasa.

 ## Databases